roboticslab-fr/rplidar-turtlebot2/README.md

 ###save the map

-	rosrun map_server map_saver -f my_map
+	rosrun map_server map_saver -f arena

->where "my_map" can be any name you like.
+>where "arena" can be any name you like.
 This will save the generated map into the current directory under the name you specified on the command line.
-If you look at the contents of the rbx1_nav/maps directory, you will see two new files: my_map.pgm which is the map image and my_map.yaml that describes the dimensions of the map.
+If you look at the contents of the directory, you will see two new files: arena.pgm which is the map image and arena.yaml that describes the dimensions of the map.

 ##Navigate autonomously in a map
 Copy the map created previously (example with arena.pgm and arena.yaml files) in the .../rbx1_nav/maps folder